Setup: Labs

 Introduction

-This document explains how the SolarWinds Service Desk (SWSD) Labs module works and how administrators can use it to their advantage.
-With Labs you can allow your IT teams to test new features prior to a general release.
+This document explains how the Service Desk Labs module works and how administrators can use it.
+With features in Labs, you can allow your IT teams to test features before a general release.

 Using Labs, you can get feedback from your user community about the benefits and challenges of each Labs feature.
 If a feature does not behave as expected, you can toggle it off until the matter is resolved or removed.